Early-Modern-OCR/hOCR-De-Noising/README.md

 Rename the following configuration files and change their values as needed:

-* emop.properties.example to emop.properties
+* ~~emop.properties.example to emop.properties~~
 * config.ini.example to config.ini

 The file `config.ini` contains all the configuration options used by the emop-controller.

-The file `emop.properties` is legacy and currently only used by the PageCorrector post-process.
+~~The file `emop.properties` is legacy and currently only used by the PageCorrector post-process.~~

 ## Usage

 All interaction with the emop-controller is done through `emop.py`.
-This script has a set of "modes" that determine the operations performed.
+This script has a set of subcommands that determine the operations performed.

-* check - query the number of pending pages
+* query - form various queries against API and local files
 * submit - submit jobs to the cluster
 * run - run a job
 * upload - upload completed job results
 * testrun - Reserve, run and upload results.
 Intended for testing.

-For full list of options execute `emop.py --help`
+For full list of options execute `emop.py --help` and `emop.py <subcommand> --help`.

 Be sure the emop module is loaded before executing emop.py